 Andrew Catto AADip RIBA ACArch (President), Andrew Catto Architects After studying at the AA, where he was student union treasurer, Andrew worked for, amongst others, Owen Luder and Middle East pioneer John R Harris before becoming a partner in Johnston & Mather.
 He has run Andrew Catto Architects Ltd. in Putney since 1999, providing a start-to-finish service to hundreds of residential, commercial and schools clients across SW London and Surrey.
 Andrew has a passion for both traditional construction and sustainable design, and has completed courses with the SPAB and Green Register.
 Like all those who deal regularly with the planning system he understands the need for accuracy and knowing the rules.
 This makes him an efficient and exemplary Honorary Secretary.
-Somehow he manages to combine this with running the Buildings Panel for his local amenity society and coaching for the Institute of Advanced Motorists. www.andrewcatto.co.uk
+Somehow he manages to combine this with running the Buildings Panel for his local amenity society. www.andrewcatto.co.uk

 Patrick Inglis MA(Cantab) DipArch ARB RIBA ACArch, (Honorary Treasurer) IBLA Patrick co-founded IBLA (as Inglis Badrashi) with Jamal Badrashi in 2000, and is one of three directors of the practice.
 He is responsible for new business and practice management, and takes a leading role in the strategic, feasibility and planning stages of IBLA’s projects.
 Patrick completed his Degree and Diploma at Cambridge University before studying at UCL where he qualified in 2000.
 Before founding the practice Patrick worked at ORMS and 20/20.
-With more than than 20 years of experience in the industry, he has been responsible for award winning projects across a wide range of sectors and scales.
+With more than 20 years of experience in the industry, he has been responsible for award-winning projects across a wide range of sectors and scales.
 He is a Council member of the Association of Consultant Architects (ACA), a keen footballer, and a former Governor of Archbishop Sumner Primary School in Kennington. www.ibla.uk.com